martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## HTTP-Layer Certificate Authentication

-This draft proposes bringing the TLS 1.3 CertificateRequest, Certificate, and CertificateVerify messages into HTTP/2 frames, making client certificate authentication TLS-version-agnostic.
+This draft proposes bringing the TLS 1.3 CertificateRequest, Certificate, and CertificateVerify messages into HTTP/2 frames, enabling certificate-based authentication of both clients and servers independent of TLS version.

-These frames can be used to provide both server and client authentication using certificates.
 This mechanism can be implemented at the HTTP layer without requiring new TLS stack behavior and without breaking the existing interface between HTTP and applications above it.

 This could be done in a naive manner by replicating the messages as HTTP/2 frames on each stream.
 However, this would create needless